decentralized-identity/did-registration/spec/spec.md

 This data structure is used in [Client-managed Secret Mode](#client-managed-secret-mode) when the DID Registrar responds to a client request with a
 [`didState.action="signPayload"` output field](#didstateactionsignpayload).

-A signing request set is a JSON object.
+A **Signing Request Set** structure is a JSON object.
 Each property name in that JSON object is called a _signing request ID_, and the corresponding property value MUST be a JSON object which is called the _signing request_.

-A signing request contains the following properties:
+A _signing request_ contains the following properties:

 * `payload`: The payload to be signed in a JSON form for informational purposes.
 This property is OPTIONAL.
 * `serializedPayload`: The Base64-encoded byte array that represents the serialized payload to be signed.
 This property is REQUIRED.